Zazcallabah/PokeSave/readme.md

 * Should data be validated, or should that be left to the user?
 * Writable pp bonus
 * tests for evs and stats
-* print should only print latest game save
 * dont print pc boxes if they are empty

 Testing and code coverage